 In 2013, I returned to photography as an art form, and earned an MFA from the Vermont College of Fine Arts in 2016.

 I am now actively engaged in making work and continuing my research into geography, urban planning, travel and globalization.
-I am a member of Soho Photo Gallery, an artist run cooperative gallery, the International Panorama Council, and a volunteer with my local artists' organization; Arts Gowanus.
+I am a member of Soho Photo Gallery, an artist run cooperative gallery, the International Panorama Congress, and a volunteer with my local artists' organization; Arts Gowanus.